DeebotUniverse/docs/docs/integrations/home-assistant/services.md

 - `service`: `deebot.refresh`
 - `target.entity_id`: Entity id of vacuum
-- `data.part`: Part, which should be refreshed.
+- `data.category`: Category, which should be refreshed.
 Following are supported:
   - Status
   - Error
   - Fan speed